afrayedknott/exploreRiotAPI/README.md

 2. Install Python.
 3. Open VS Code.
 4. Open the Extensions pane, on the left by default, and install the Python extension.
-5. Git clone this repo (easiest way is to open the Source Control pane on the left and click "Clone Repository" and paste in the URL "https://github.com/afrayedknott/exploreRiotAPI.git" at the prompt.
+5. Git clone this repo (easiest way is to open the Source Control pane on the left and click "Clone Repository" and paste in the URL "https://github.com/afrayedknott/exploreRiotAPI.git" at the prompt).
 6. Open the project repo.
 7. Press Ctrl+Shift+P to access the Command Palette (list of preset commands) and search for "Python: Select Interpreter".
 8. Select "Python: Select Interpreter" to get a list of Python interpreters and choose the "Recommended" one.